Cream Records

 Cream Records was an American record label started in 1970, by former Liberty Records head Al Bennett.
 In 1977, he acquired Hi Records which became a division of Cream.
 After Bennett died, it was run by his daughter Adalah Bennett Shaw until she died in 2009.
-After the death of Mrs. Shaw, the label is now ran by her daughter Sarena Shaw, and long time business partner Don Wilson.
+After the death of Mrs. Shaw, the label is now run by her daughter Sarena Shaw, and long time business partner Don Wilson.
 Wilson a long time friend of Alvin and Adalah has been involved with Cream/Hi Records since the death of Mr. Bennett.
-With Cream Records, Snail (band) had a Billboard charting song, The Joker which charted at #93 in 1978.
-Joyce Cobb recorded a Top 40 hit single in 1979 with her original tune Dig The Gold.
-The next year she had another release which charted for 6 weeks with Billboard topping out at #90 for Cream Records in the R&B category: How Glad I Am.
+With Cream Records, Snail (band) had a Billboard charting song, "The Joker" which charted at #93 in 1978.
+Joyce Cobb recorded a Top 40 hit single in 1979 with her original tune "Dig The Gold".
+The next year she had another release which charted for 6 weeks with Billboard topping out at #90 for Cream Records in the R&B category: '"How Glad I Am".